 How do you know spring has arrived in Rockbridge County?
 Some might say it’s the marquee at Hull’s Drive-In announcing the first double feature of the season.
 Or maybe it’s the flower boxes popping up beside shops in downtown Lexington.
-Others might say the true harbingers of spring are Sperry topsiders and Lilly Pulitzer frocks, making their respective debuts on W&L dudes and coeds.
+We say spring has arrived when the scenic countryside boasts new blooms and color bursts forth everywhere.
+Come see for yourself when you #CrushFriday in Lexington, Buena Vista, and Rockbridge County.

 Relay Race on a Historic Route